Joe Wood (musician): Early life

+He started playing guitar at 16.
+In 1977 Joe went to his first punk show to see the germs at the Masque.

 Career

 Der Stab, The Hated, The Loners

 After seeing The Germs at the Masque, Wood formed his own band, Der Stab for which he played for about six to eight months, he would later play bass in The Hated, and later formed The Loners, a blues rockabilly band.

 True Sounds of Liberty (T.S.O.L.)

 In 1983, T.S.O.L. had broken up after vocalist Jack Grisham, keyboardist Greg Kuehn, and drummer Todd Barnes had quit the group amidst personal turmoil, guitarist Ron Emory had started playing with Wood in The Loners, he had asked Wood to start a new band with him and Mike Roche, joined by drummer Mitch Dean they chose to tour and record under the T.S.O.L. name.